What Do I Need to Finance My Boat This Summer?

 7. Insurance Requirements

-Many lenders, including US-DFS, require boat insurance before finalizing the loan.
+Many lenders, including US-DFS, require boat insurance before finalising the loan.
 Boat insurance protects your investment and our collateral in case of accidents, theft, or damage.
 Shop around for the best insurance rates and coverage to meet our requirements.

 8. Loan Application Process